Industry Insights

 The implementation question usually comes up early: how difficult is this to actually build into the booking process?

-For carriers using modern TMS platforms, the integration is typically handled via API.
-The cover is embedded into the consignment booking flow — the shipper selects coverage at the point of booking, or it's presented as the standard default.
+For carriers using modern TMS platforms, integration is typically handled via API.
+Cover is embedded into the consignment booking flow — presented as the standard default, with the shipper able to opt out if they choose.
 The carrier doesn't administer policies.
 The carrier doesn't manage claims.
 The underlying infrastructure sits with the insurance provider.

-For carriers whose systems are less modern or where integration requires a longer lead time, there are staging options — the product can run alongside existing booking processes while integration is completed.
+For carriers whose systems are less modern or where integration requires a longer lead time, staging options are available — the product can run alongside existing booking processes while a full integration is completed.

 Go-live timelines for carriers with modern system environments are typically measured in weeks, not months.